abapGit/docs.abapgit.org/docs/collections/_development/api.md

 ## Progress Indicator ##

-The default progress indicator shows progress in SAP GUI, however it is possible to inject a custom progress indicator via `ZCL_ABAPGIT_PROGRESS=>SET_INSTANCE` which can catch the status in non SAP GUI scenarios.
+The default progress indicator shows progress in SAP GUI, however, it is possible to inject a custom progress indicator via `ZCL_ABAPGIT_PROGRESS=>SET_INSTANCE` which can catch the status in non-SAP GUI scenarios.